safespring-community/wireguard-gateway/README.md

 from your premises to hosts in your Safespring compute (v2) project.

+**NB:** This setup will only take care of traffic initiated from the "on premise" side of the tunnel.
+If you need to go the other direction, the traffic **must** be encapsulated in a tunnel all the way from the instance in safespring's new platfrom (with calico L3 networking only).
+Otherwise packets destined towards any rfc1918 (private subnets) will be ignored on the way out because the calico router won't have a valid next hop.

 The script `setup-wg.sh` will:

 - provison a wireguard server in your projectattached to the ^public` network